liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 #### Bonus idea:

-There is one more idea to try to get OptionTypes and selectors to play nicely
+There is one more idea to try to get OptionTypes and selectors to play nicely.

-If session is `None()` then asking for the session's username could be modelled as an error rather than a `None()`.
+If session is `None()` then we could argue that our application should never be asking the username in the first place.
+Our application logic should be smart enough to only ask for the username when the user is logged in and we have a session.
+With this philosophy, if session is `None()` then asking for the session's username could be modelled as an error rather than a `None()`.

 `Either` is another Scala device, very similar to OptionTypes, but rather than a type, or null, it's any two types.
 In this case, a `String` or an `error`.